clandrew/spinningcube12/README.md

 ## Build
 The source code is organized as a Visual Studio 2019 built for x86-64 architecture.
 It uses the v142 toolset.

-The shaders are compiled at build time as part of the solution.
+Shaders are compiled at build time as part of the solution.